neil-forks/PineSAM-river/Readme.md

 ## II.
 Build the Dev version (Source-all-_.zip)

-This ultimately creates the same PineSAM as in the premade binaries.
-Install this if there is an issue with the binaries or you are doing dev work.
+Install this if there is an issue with the the premade binaries or you are doing dev work.
+This creates the same PineSAM as in the premade binaries from [Easy Method](https://github.com/builder555/PineSAM#i-easy-method)
 For the backend script, first install:
 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [python 3](https://www.python.org/downloads/) (tested with 3.10/3.11)